folio-org/folio-analytics/sql/report_queries/item_count/README.md

   ## Filters

   #### Hardcoded filters (assumptions; in the where clause):
-* Excludes: e-resources; suppressed instance records, and instance records with only suppressed holdings records.
+* Excludes: e-resources; suppressed instance records, and suppressed holdings records (when field becomes available).

 <details>
   <summary>Click to read more!</summary>

-  * Each instance has a holdings record.
-Each holdings record has a permanent location.
+  * Each holdings record has a permanent location.
   * Excludes suppressed instance records (instance discovery suppress value is “true”)
-  * [When this field becomes available:] Excludes instance records that do not have at least one unsuppressed holdings record (all holdings discovery suppress values are “true”)
+  * [When this field becomes available:] Excludes suppressed holdings recor
   * This query is intended to exclude e-resources.
-It excludes instance records with instance format names of “computer – online resource” or “ISNULL,”  and excludes instance records with holdings library names of “Online” or “ISNULL.”
+It excludes records with instance format names of “computer – online resource” or “ISNULL,”  and excludes records with holdings library names of “Online” or “ISNULL.”
 These values many need to be updated for your local needs.
   </details>

 #### Parameter filters (at the top of the query):